Île-de-France tramway Line 5: Construction

-Route

 Rolling stock

 The T5 is operated by a fleet of Translohr STE3 rubber-wheeled trams.
 During 2007, a contract for the delivery of 15 trams was awarded to Lohr Industries.
 The STE3 is a three-carriage tram vehicle; with a length of 25 metres, it provides sufficient capacity for the boarding of up to 127 passengers at a time.
 The trams are fitted with a relatively low floor, easing the boarding process for passengers, particularly those who have reduced mobility.
 Typically, each tram traverses the entire route within the space of 22 minutes, during which it normally achieves an average speed of 18 km/h.

 The tram vehicle possesses a relatively small axial radius of 10.5 metres, which is a favourable quality for the T5 line, which has been considered to be somewhat curvy and have sharp bends present along its route.
 For more consistent stopping distances, they are equipped with an anti-lock braking system (ABS) system.
 According to the rolling stock manufacturer Alstom, the Translohr tramway system combines the benefits of a guided system with those of tyre-based vehicles, including increased brake performance due to the greater adhesion of tyres, lower noise levels and favourable gradient performance.
 The Translohr tram system, as used on Line 5, is also used on Line 6, which was planned and built around the same time period.